Paradiso Delivers Timely Audio Series ‘Love Under Lockdown’ (EXCLUSIVE)

 “We are all experiencing the same year but this series pops a window into that living room wall you’re sick of staring at, and gives you a peek at the experience from a new place,” said Myers.

-Stephen Perlstein, Vice President of Podcasts at Studio71, pointed Paradiso’s “track record of creating compelling original content.”
+Stephen Perlstein, the vice president of podcasts at Studio71, pointed out Paradiso’s “track record of creating compelling original content.”